Jacobm1857/Jacobm1857/README.md

 The installation process is (relatively) quick and simple.
 Follow the atom installer's prompts, and atom will be installed and ready in no time at all.

 #### Create your Resume
-To get things started you're going to want to convert your resume into a markdown file.
+To get things started you're going to want to convert your resume into a Markdown file.

 Step 1: Open Atom.
 Navigate to wherever you downloaded Atom to (likely your desktop) and open Atom.
 Atom is quite large and may take a few seconds to open.
 If this is your first time opening Atom, the program will walk you through some beginner steps.

 Step 2: Create a new file.
 Click the file tab at the top left of your page and click the new file button.

-Step 3: Convert your resume into markdown.
+Step 3: Convert your resume into Markdown.
-If you're familiar with markdown, this step shouldn't take long.
-If this is your first time hearing of markdown or just need some practice, visit this [Markdown Tutorial.](https://www.markdowntutorial.com)
+If you're familiar with Markdown, this step shouldn't take long.
+If this is your first time hearing of Markdown or just need some practice, visit this [Markdown Tutorial.](https://www.markdowntutorial.com)

 Step 4: Save the resume file as "index.md".
 This naming convention is necessary for applying a Jekyll theme later.

 #### Host your Resume on GitHub
-Once you have your resume in markdown, it's time to start using your GitHub account.
+Once you have your resume in Markdown, it's time to start using your GitHub account.
 There are a few steps you'll need to take in order to host your resume.
 Many of these steps will be broken up into sub-steps, as the process can be quite complex.

 ##### Step 1: Make a Repository
 You will need to contain all necessary files in a repository in order to host your resume.
 Here, we will briefly go over the process of creating a repository.